RisingDuskFTW/unsw-course-recommendations/README.md

 - Prerequisite: COMP1511
 - Difficulty: 🟠 Medium - Hard

 COMP2521 is one of the next steps after COMP1511 and is probably the most logical follow-up to the introductory course.
 It is taught using C, and content follows from linked lists at the end of COMP1511 with Abstract Data Types, Recursion, Trees, Graphs, Sorting and various other ADTs.
 Ashesh is a fine enough lecturer, but I spent most of the term watching Hayden Smith's recordings from 21T2.
+That being said, these recordings are now over two years old, and I generally recommend watching either your term's lectures or potentially Kevin Luxa's from 23T3.

 The weekly schedule for COMP2521 loosely follows the same lecture + TLB + Weekly Labs and Weekly Quiz as COMP1511, with changes to the assessables.
 The weekly labs are now longer, and mostly just one or two larger exercises.
 These require more thinking than the average Level 1 COMP course lab exercise.
 The weekly quizzes are now theory-based MCQs as opposed to the practical exercises in COMP1511.
 The exam is much the same, but without that scaling difficulty for the most part.
 Assignments are often more tedious and time-consuming though.
 You can't just read the spec and start coding; taking the time to plan out your program and tackle it step by step can help alleviate the difficulty the course brings.
-Despite the difficulty increase, I do recommend taking this course immediately after COMP1511, since it is the most logical follow-up, and also opens up so many elective options that it's hard to ignore.
+Despite the difficulty increase, I do recommend taking this course  either immediately after COMP1511 if you are a comfortable coder, or a term later if you want to build your confidence a bit, since it opens up so many elective options that it's hard to ignore.

 ### COMP2511 – Object-Oriented Design & Programming